daptx/daptx.github.io/malcomb/RP-Malcomb-Report.md

 | 4 | 0  | 7  | 28 | 4 |

 ![](assets/fig5rep.png)
-*(Fig. 3) Final vulnerability score from our results.*
+*figure 3.
+Reproduction results for vulnerability score in Malawi*

 ![](assets/fig5comp.png)
-*(Fig. 4) Final vulnerability score comparison between our results and those of the original study (difference = reproduction score - original score).*
+*figure 4.
+Map of the difference between the final vulnerability scores of our reproduction vs the original study c.*

 ![](assets/scatterplot.png)
-*(Fig. 3) Final vulnerability score comparison between our results and those of the original study (difference = reproduction score - original score) in the form of a scatterplot (rho = 0.2018834).*
+*figure 5.
+Scatterplot comparing final vulnerability scores from the results of our replication to those of the original study, where difference = reproduction score - original score (rho = 0.2018834).*

-For each output from the original study (mainly figure 4 and figure 5), present separately the results of the replication attempt.

-2. State whether the original study was or was not supported by the replication
-3. State whether any hypothesis linked to a planned deviation from the original study was supported.
-Provide key statistics and related reasoning.

 ## Unplanned Deviations from the Protocol

+Prior to investigating the data, our initial interpretation and recreation the original study's workflow outlined various areas of uncertainty.

 Summarize changes and uncertainties between
 - your interpretation and plan for the workflow based on reading the paper